DOMESTIC SALES ONLY -

 How does a Class III purchase procedure work?

 You tell us the three magic words - "I'll take it".
 Send a check for your purchase, along with the name of the Class 3 Dealer you will be using to complete the transfer in your state.
 If you do not have a dealer, let us know and we will be happy to connect you with a reputable dealer.

-Your dealer will send us the proper paperwork for this first transfer, we prepare and fax the Form 3 transfer to BATF immediately, and then once the transfer clears BATF (approx 30 days) we ship the gun to your dealer.
+Your dealer will send us the proper paperwork for this first transfer, we prepare the Form 3 transfer to BATFE immediately, and then once the transfer clears BATF (approx 30 days) we ship the gun to your dealer.

-You return the completed Form 4's to the in-state dealer, along with (2) passport size photos, (2) fingerprint cards, (1) citizenship authorization, and a transfer tax check made payable to Bureau of Alcohol, Tobacco and Firearms for the one time per item transfer tax.
+You return the completed Form 4's to the in-state dealer, along with (2) fingerprint cards, (1) citizenship authorization, and a transfer tax check made payable to Bureau of Alcohol, Tobacco, Firearms & Explosives for the one time per item transfer tax.
+(BATFE will accept a credit card for the transfer tax.
+A place for this info is on the Form 4 paperwork.)
 A $200.00 transfer tax applies to Short BBL Shotguns, Short BBL Rifles, Machine Guns and Suppressors; a $5.00 transfer tax applies to items classified as Any Other Weapons - "AOW".

-This paperwork is mailed to BATF and when this transfer clears you go pick up your gun.
+This paperwork is mailed to BATF and when this transfer clears you go pick up your item.

 We email/contact our customers each step of the way, so you will know when your gun arrives in state and the next transfer, from your dealer to you, can begin.

 I have an NFA Gun Trust - is the paperwork the same?